District Attorney George Brauchler is pleased to announce the dates for the 2020 Fall Citizens Academy.

 This free, three-week virtual academy will be held Monday through Thursday evenings, Sept.
 21 – Oct.
 8, 2020.

 Each class will explore the role of various members of the office in different parts of the criminal justice system.
-The academy will give students an in-depth look at what happens on a case between the time of arrest and post-conviction.
+The academy will give students an in-depth look at what happens on a case between the time of arrest and sentencing.

 Participants will join a Zoom meeting each night from 6 p.m. to 7 p.m.

 Register for the Zoom academy in advance at this link : Zoom registration

 We encourage you to participate from a tablet, laptop or desktop so you can ask questions using the chat function.